Subsidence and your home insurance.

 Check for dampness and leaks

 Leaking drains or pipes can wash away soil beneath your home, weakening the ground.
+Make sure you keep your pipes, gutters and drains well-maintained and free from blockages.

 Help for Home Insurance customers